 - A study by scientists at the University of Massachusetts found that a diet rich in calcium and vitamin D can help control some emotional symptoms of PMS, such as anxiety, irritability and tearfulness.
 This is because it helps boost estrogen and progesterone levels in women.

 It is clearly connected to our reproductive health and there are distinct conditions that seem to be related to its deficiency.
-PCOS, Infertility and PMS are epidemic in the modern world.
+PCOS, infertility and premenstrual syndrome are epidemic in the modern world.
 A coincidence?
 Probably not.
-And guys, you are affected too:
+And guys, you are affected too…

 In men, vitamin D is essential for the healthy development of sperm and it helps maintain semen quality and sperm count.
 Vitamin D also increases testosterone levels, which boosts libido.

 Vitamin D is not really a fat-soluble vitamin but rather a pre-hormone.
-The reason for this is because vitamin D acts more like a hormone in the body – it is the only vitamin that the body can manufacture.
+The reason for this is because vitamin D acts more like a hormone in the body, because it is manufactured when we are exposed to sunlight.

 Symptoms Of Vitamin D deficiency:

-If you’re suffering from any of the symptoms above you should definitely get your vitamin D levels checked.
+If you have any of the symptoms above you should definitely get your vitamin D levels checked.